eugenieeeech/2Dgames/README.md

 # projectfile
-it is the first game i wrote
+They are the first few game i wrote